massalabs/as/README.md

 If you would like to contribute to Massa-as-sdk, please read the [CONTRIBUTING file](CONTRIBUTING.md).

 ## License
-Massa-as-sdk is released under the [MIT License](LICENSE).
+As is released under the [MIT License](LICENSE).

 ## Powered By
-Massa-as-sdk is developed with love by MassaLabs and powered by a variety of [open-source projects](powered-by.md).
+As is developed with love by MassaLabs and powered by a variety of [open-source projects](powered-by.md).